-A lecture hall was available for musical and dramatic entertainments, which were carefully planned to suit the intelligence of children of varying ages.
+A lecture hall was available for musical and dramatic entertainments, carefully planned to suit the intelligence of children of varying ages.
 Stereopticon (a slide projector that combines two images to create a three-dimensional effect) lectures were given to the older boys and girls about foreign countries, their languages, manners, customs, and important facts connected with their history.
 Mr. T.H.
 McAllister of New York had generously given the use of the most approved stereopticon for this purpose and the services of an operator of the same during the entire Exposition.

 Compiled by Dr. Neil Gale, Ph.D.

 What an eye-opening article.
 I had never heard about this building before.
 FascinatingReplyDelete

 I had never heard of this building.
 I wonder what happened to the autographed books from the library.
 I also wonder if any of the children that were left in the nursery were ever abandonedReplyDelete

 by their parents....